bogosgustavo/bogosgustavo/README_EN.md

 ## 🎮 Hobbies & Interests

-Besides programming and technology, I enjoy exploring the history of gaming and older technologies.
+Besides programming and technology, I enjoy reading sci-fi and fantasy books and exploring the history of gaming and older technologies.

+📚 **Science Fiction & Fantasy Books**
+I enjoy reading science fiction and fantasy stories, exploring imaginary worlds, new ideas, and creative concepts.

+I have a special interest in the book **Ready Player One**.

 🕹️ **Retro Gaming & Classic Consoles**
 I have a strong interest in consoles and technologies from the 2000s era, exploring their evolution, hardware, and how they work.